 Theory of Operation: FUNDA Cake Filtration

-The vessel is filled from the bottom inlet nozzle with unfiltered product or pre-coat, and circulated through the overflow nozzle back to the feeding tank.
+The vessel is filled with unfiltered product or pre-coat, and circulated through the overflow nozzle for an even suspension.

 Pre-coating is the process where a suitable a material is deposited on the filter screens prior to filtration of the product.
 The suspension is circulated through the filter elements to produce a porous pre-coat layer.

 Pre-Filtration is generally recommended prior to the filtration operation.
 This step is identical to the filtration step except the product is circulated back to the feeding tank, ensuring a clear filtrate is being obtained.

 The filtrate passes through the building filter cake, filter plate and spacer ring area to the hollow shaft and filtrate outlet.
 Once filtration is complete, the vessel is full of unfiltered liquid.
 This liquid can be also filtered by applying inert gas to the top of the filter vessel, thus forcing the liquid through the filter plates until all of the solids is deposited on the plates.
 Some liquid is left below the bottom most plate.
 This is the heel.